 How to configure user alerts in SharePoint 2016

-SharePoint Alerts are an important feature available in all the versions of SharePoint 2007, 2010, 2013, 2016 and SPO.
+SharePoint Alerts are an important feature available in all the versions of SharePoint 2019, 2016 and 2013 as well as SharePoint Online.
 They are a great built-in mechanism for SharePoint that allows us to send out notifications (emails) to users and group of users based on the changes to list items, documents, folders, lists, document libraries and searched items.

 A SharePoint 2016 Alert can be delivered via one of two methods: